nauriculus/Warden/README.md

 ## The Warden Solution

 Warden is here to change that.
 It's a game-changing platform that empowers users and disrupts the status quo.

-Quick Overview:
+# Quick Benefits Overview:
-Effortless Scam Reporting: Quickly integrate Warden's API to enable users to report scams and fraudulent activities within your platform without the hassle of complex procedures or gas fees.
+- **Effortless Scam Reporting**: Quickly integrate Warden to enable users to report scams and fraudulent activities without the hassle of complex procedures or gas fees.

-Timely Action: Take immediate action against scams and phishing attacks, protecting your users from potential threats.
+- **Timely Action**: Take immediate action against scams and phishing attacks, protecting your users from potential threats.

-User Empowerment: Empower your users to actively participate in maintaining security, enhancing trust within your Solana community.

-Cost-Efficient: Reduce user costs associated with reporting fraudulent activities, encouraging more users to report suspicious incidents.

-Deterrence: Deter scammers by leveraging Warden's effective scam identification and reporting capabilities.
+- **Open Reporting Data**: Access reported wallet data via the API to enhance your platform's security measures and protect your users effectively.

+# Full Overview
 - **Effortless Reporting:** Warden simplifies the process of reporting scams.
 Users can report suspicious wallets in seconds, without worrying about gas fees or complex procedures.

  <img src="https://github.com/nauriculus/Warden/assets/24634581/bf5ba8bc-4563-48ff-b5f4-21a262e7e6d3" alt="MainPage" width="700">